parthadokar/parthadokar/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Web Scraping
+- 🌱 I’m currently learning Javascript
 - 📫 How to reach me: adokar.parth@gmail.com
 - 💬 Ask me about Python